 It was a fun evening, and we must have downed close to nine pitchers among us, as we left by midnight.
 I was there a couple of days later as well for the Sunday Brunch, which at Rs.650/- for unlimited food and beer, is a much better option, and there are no stares of disbelief when looking at the food (or lack thereof) on one’s plate.

-It is an ideal place to laze around on a Sunday afternoon with freshly brewed beer available on tap and soak in the relaxing ambience of the place.
-One thing is pukka for sure, there are gonna be lot of meetups at Doolally for a long time to come! 🙂
+It is an ideal place to laze around on a Sunday afternoon with freshly brewed beer available on tap while soaking in the relaxed ambience of the place.
+One thing is pukka for sure, there are going to be a LOT of meetups at Doolally for a long time to come!

 The Corinthians Boutique Hotel